Kimura-Lab/Kono-et-al.-2023/README.md

 On the other hand, the Aoki and Hatano's codes can be shown to eight decimal places (e.g. p=0.04994141), which allow decisions of p<0.05 and indicate accurate p-values.

 【Modified EZR ver.
 1.61 for Windows】 This contains several modifications by Yohei Kono to the EZR ver.
-1.61 programmed by Yoshinobu Kanda, which is a customized plugin of the R Commander ver.2.8-0 developed by John Fox.
+1.61 programmed by Yoshinobu Kanda, which is a customized plugin of the R Commander ver.
+2.8-0 developed by John Fox.
-These patches enable user-friendly operation of the Games-Howell test and other useful statistic analyses.
+These patches enable user-friendly operation of the Games-Howell test of Aoki_all.R and rstatix package, and other useful statistic analyses.

+##Games-Howell test on rstatix package##
+If there are so many results like below,
+# … with 18 more rows
+# ℹ Use `print(n = ...)` to see more rows
+, then write 'print (res, n = ...)' in R script window and run it.